win32service/website/index.md

 ## Contributing

-If you want contribute, you can open an issue for propose your idea.
-If you can writing the code, fork this repository and write the code, finally propose your enhancement by a pull request.
+If you want contribute, you can [open an issue](https://github.com/win32service/win32service/issues) for propose your idea.
+If you can writing the code, [fork the repository](https://github.com/win32service/win32service) and write the code, finally propose your enhancement by a pull request.